Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Conclusion

-The behavior of the new ISPH scheme has been checked with a number of standard 3D tests which involve large density jumps and contact discontinuities.
-The second novelty of the present work has to do with the correct handling of these abrupt density jumps.
-The numerical handling of fluids with large density contrasts, embedded in nearly-isobaric media, usually requires to abandon the Lagrangian formulation of the SPH equations in favor of other schemes.
-We propose here a self-adaptive scheme, steered by a single parameter $0\le \sigma\le 1$ (see Eqs. \ref{mom_1}, \ref{energy_1}, and \ref{ramp}), which selectively chooses the optimal integration scheme.
-When $\sigma\simeq 0$ the Lagrangian-compatible scheme is recovered while $\sigma\simeq 1$ is more adequate to handle large gradients, but not totally Lagrangian-compatible.
+A second novelty in the present work has to do with the correct handling of abrupt density jumps.
+The numerical handling of fluid regions with large density contrasts usually requires us to abandon the Lagrangian formulation of the SPH equations in favor of other schemes.
+We propose here a self-adaptive scheme, steered by a single parameter of $0\le \sigma\le 1$ (see Eqs. \ref{mom_1}, \ref{energy_1}, and \ref{ramp}), which selectively chooses the optimal integration scheme.
+When $\sigma\simeq 0,$ the Lagrangian-compatible scheme is recovered, while $\sigma\simeq 1$ is more adequate to handle large gradients.

+The proposed scheme with $\sigma=[0-1]$~gets rid of the tensile instability around contact discontinuities, as it is the closest possible to the compatibility with the Lagrangian formalism because the fraction of particles with a significant $\sigma$ value is usually low.
+We can therefore expect to obtain a better depiction of the entropy evolution in shocks than in completely crossed schemes (i.e., with $\sigma =1$).
+According to Eq.~(\ref{ramp}), a value of $\sigma \le 0.1$ is taken in those fluid regions with $\frac{\Delta\rho}{\bar \rho}\le 22\%$, meaning that acoustic waves and weak shock-waves can be handled with, or bordering, the uncrossed option $\sigma \simeq 0$.
+Such moderate density ratios over the kernel domain are also found in self-gravitational structures in equilibrium and in subsonic turbulence experiments.

+Table~\ref{tablefinal} presents a summary of the above-mentioned contributions and contrasts them with our previous works, which sets the current extension into context.
+Following \citet{garciasenz2012}; \citet{cabezon2012}, our chosen method was ISPH, which uses the integral approach to the derivatives, IAD$_0$, to implement the equations.
+Further developments were bound to the inclusion of generalized volume elements that improved the partition of the unity.